oscarmakes/3DTouchWebView/README.md

 Go ahead and modify the index.html file as you see fit.
 I've provided a very basic API for detecting both touch events and a handler for changes in pressure.

 ## It crashes!
 I deliberately made the app crash when 3D Touch is not available or enabled.
-Don't hesitate to to flag it up!
+Don't hesitate to create an issue if something's not right!

 ## Credits
 Thanks to Thomas Zhao (thomasrzhao) for subclassing UIGestureRecognizer to allow native touch APIs to other views other than the main view controller.